maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 `INPUT` is the primary statement for asking the user to input data from the keyboard.
 When it is encountered in a program, execution stops and a question-mark prompt is displayed on the console to indicate the computer is waiting for input.
 The user then enters their response and indicates they are done by pressing the <return> key.
 The value that they typed in is then processed and assigned to corresponding *var*.

 `INPUT` can accept multiple values in a single statement, using a comma-separated list of variables.
 The user may enter any value on its own and press <return>, or they can enter multiple values on a single line by separating the values with commas.
-If the variable is a string, a comma can be typed within the string by surrounding it with quotes, in the same fashion as a `DATA` statement.
+If the variable is a string, a comma can be typed within the string by surrounding the entire string with quotes, in the same fashion as a `DATA` statement.
 When there are multiple variables in the `INPUT`, if the user types fewer than that number on any one line, the system will print a `??` to indicate more data is needed.

 The handling of empty inputs, which occurs when the user hits <return> without typing a value, varies across implementations.
 Some dialects, like early Commodore BASIC on the PET, stop execution of the program and return to the READY prompt without reporting an error.
-Atari BASIC will exit and also print error 8, "INPUT or READ type mismatch".
+Atari BASIC will exit and print error 8, "INPUT or READ type mismatch".
 Others, like Commodore BASIC V2 on the C64, interpret this as the user saying "no change", and continue execution leaving the variable's previous values unchanged.
-RetroBASIC follows this pattern, as it appears to be the most common and has no real downsides.
+RetroBASIC follows this last pattern, as it appears to be the most common implementation and has no real downsides.

 If the optional *sexp* is included, that text will be printed before the question-mark as an additional prompt.
 This eliminates the need to use a separate `PRINT` statement to tell the user what they are expected to type in.
 Commodore BASIC requires the separator between the prompt and list of variables be a semicolon, while most demand a comma.
 RetroBASIC supports either, and always treats them like a semicolon so that no space is inserted between the prompt string and the question mark.